RobItu/OpenTruth/frontend/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 When navigating throught the website, `/services` will fetch congress API and return a list of bills.
-When you select the bill it will navigate you to `/service/[bill-title]` and initiate functions request if [verifiedBills.json] does not have the bill or the bill needs to be updated.
+When you select a bill it will navigate you to `/service/[bill-title]` and initiate functions request if [verifiedBills.json] does not have the bill or the bill needs to be updated.